-An abandoned farmstead that was once selectively lumbered and cleared for agricultural purposes, Road's End proves that, in time, the land can return to its former state.
+Once a farmstead that was selectively lumbered and cleared for agricultural purposes, Road's End proves that the land can return to its natural state if given the chance.
 A white pine forest now stands in an old field and pastures have become beaver meadows.

 Two gentle loop trails through the fields, forests, and along a brook quickly transport to you the "middle of nowhere."